typhonius/acquia_cli/README.md

 acquiacli application:list

 # Show detailed information about servers in the prod environment (assuming sitename of prod:acquia obtained from site:list command)
-acquiacli environment:info prod:acquia prod
+acquiacli environment:info prod:myacquiasite prod

 # Copy the files and db from alpha to dev for testing new code
-acquiacli deploy:prepare prod:acquia alpha dev
+acquiacli deploy:prepare prod:myacquiasite alpha dev

 # Deploy the develop-build branch to the test environment.
-acquiacli code:switch prod:acquia test develop-build
+acquiacli code:switch prod:myacquiasite test develop-build

-# Deploy the release-1.2.3 branch/tag to the production environment and run all config update steps without prompting the user to confirm.
+# Deploy the release-1.2.3 branch/tag to the production environment without prompting the user to confirm.
-acquiacli prod:deploy prod:acquia release-1.2.3 --yes
+acquiacli code:switch prod:myacquiasite prod release-1.2.3 --yes

+# Promote the code in preprod to prod.
+acquiacli code:deploy prod:myacquiasite preprod prod

 # Get a list of organizations you have access to and display organization UUIDs.
 acquiacli organization:list